Improved estimations of stochastic chemical kinetics by finite state expansion: Conclusion

-Despite these encouraging results, the applicability of FSE may not always be feasible.
-Since it is based on an enumeration of the discrete state space---albeit up to the given observation bound---it too may suffer from combinatorial complexity, such that the number of equations can grow rapidly large.
-If significant probability mass falls outside the tracked state space, the performance of FSE may not be adequate, as the Schl\"ogl system shows when small enough bounds are used.
+Despite the encouraging results herein reported, the applicability of FSE may not always be feasible.
+Since it is based on an enumeration of the discrete state space, FSE may too suffer from combinatorial complexity, such that the number of equations can grow rapidly large as a function of the observation bound.
+For larger networks in particular, this may require relatively small tracked state spaces to keep reasonable computational costs.
+On the other hand, if significant probability mass falls outside the tracked state space then the performance of FSE may not be adequate, as the Schl\"ogl system shows when small enough bounds are used.

 There are a number of methods that are worth investigating in the future in order to tackle these challenges.
 Model-reduction techniques could help relieve the computational cost of the analysis of the DRE by providing a lower-order approximation that preserves the dynamics of interest~\cite{pnas17,10.1371/journal.pcbi.1005571}.
+It would be particularly beneficial to study either bounds or monotonicity properties on the FSE approximation error in order to develop adaptive strategies to find optimal values for the observation bounds.
 In principle, there might be other expansions than the one presented here, which give rise to different correction behavior of the DRE while still preserving the stochastic dynamics.
 A further line of improvement might consist in devising variants of FSE where the tracked state space can be arbitrarily fixed, instead of being dependent on an upper bound for the population counts.
 This might allow the fine-tuning of the choice of the discrete region where the probability mass is mostly concentrated.
-For such expansions, smaller observation bounds (hence lower computational cost) may suffice to obtain the same degree of accuracy as in this paper, thus potentially extending the practical applicability of FSE to models of higher complexity.
+For such expansions, smaller observation bounds (hence lower computational cost) may suffice to obtain the same degree of accuracy as in this paper, thus potentially extending the practical applicability of FSE to more complex models.
+6pt